 Tyson Slocum is director of Public Citizen's Energy Program, covering the regulation of petroleum, natural gas and power markets.
 Tyson promotes an equitable energy transition that provides distributed renewable energy generation and sustainable transportation solutions for working families.
 Tyson Slocum is an expert in issues dealing with regulation and deregulation of energy markets, the impact of mergers and lax regulations over electricity, petroleum and natural gas and federal energy legislation.

 David Arkush is the managing director of Public Citizen’s Climate Program.
-He has broad experience advocating for consumers before all three branches of government, having lobbied extensively before the U.S. Congress and federal regulatory agencies and litigated complex cases in the federal courts.
+He is an expert on the climate crisis, financial regulation, regulatory law and policy, and consumer and worker protection.
+He has broad experience building coalitions and advocating for the public interest, having lobbied extensively before the U.S. Congress and federal regulatory agencies and litigated complex cases in the federal courts.

 Global Trade Watch

 Lori Wallach is the director of Public Citizen’s Global Trade Watch.
 A 25-year veteran of congressional trade battles starting with the 1990's fight over NAFTA, she was named to the “Politico’s 50” list of thinkers, doers and visionaries transforming American politics in 2016 for her leadership in the Trans-Pacific Partnership debate.